nicohvi/nicohvi.github.io/_posts/2016-03-01-the-case-for-simplicity.md

 that's still a ways off, so for now we need to stick with another external library for handling our concatenation and dependency injection.

-Finally I enjoy live transpilation of my code so that whenever I change one of my javascript files they get automatically transpiled and concatenated.
+Finally I enjoy live transpilation and concatenation of my code whenever I make a change.
 This isn't **strictly** a necessity, but it makes development life sooo much easier.

 So, we have **three** defined requirements:

 1.  ecmascript 6 transpilation

 2. Concatenation

 3. Live transpilation/concatenation

 The go-to for ecmascript 6 (and why not [7 while you're at it](http://technologyadvice.github.io/es7-decorators-babel6/)) transpilation is [babel](https://babeljs.io), so we add that as the first entry to our list of dependencies.
 As for concatenation